emptydiagram/react-ts-todo/README.md

     - holds all the state of the todo app
     - defines mutation methods that setState()
     - uses Clock and TodoList
+    - persists state changes to localStorage
  - Clock.tsx
     - a ticking clock
     - has its own state, the current date + time
     - the date/time is updated with the latest once every second
     - current date/time is displayed
     - there's logic to color the clock text red every 5th second
+ - DataBackend.tsx
+    - persistence to localStorage
  - TodoList.tsx
     - a todo list
     - can add new items